khufkens/europhen.org/pages/full-install-guide.md

 	exiftool -r '-FileName<CreateDate' -d '%Y/%m/SITENAME_%Y_%m_%d_%H%M%S.%%le' DESTINATION_FOLDER

-	# Where SITENAME is your sitename
-	# and DESTINATION_FOLDER an existing destination path
-	# where to store the renamed images
+Where SITENAME is your sitename and DESTINATION_FOLDER an existing destination path where to store the renamed images.

 ## Camera settings